Natemixon7/CSU-Senior-Project/docs/draftproposal.md

  This project will consist of a website backed by a database that stores prices for computer parts scraped from the web.
  This database will update every 24 hours using a script so that the website's prices are always up to date.
-This website will then implement its AI technology to recommend a custom computer and its price to the consumer based on a series of questions.
+This website will then implement its AI technology to recommend a custom computer based on a series of questions answered by the customer.
- The consumer will then be able to switch out necessary parts to get the best and most affordable computer for them.
+ The consumer will then be able to switch out necessary parts using dropdowns to get the best and most affordable computer for them.

 ### Proposed Implementation Language(s) :octocat:

-Python, HTML, CSS, and MySQL
+Python, HTML, PHP, CSS, and MySQL

 ### Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s) :wrench:

-Beautiful Soup, Apache, and TensorFlow
+Visual Studio Code, Beautiful Soup, Apache, and TensorFlow

 ### Additional Software/Equipment Needed :computer::joystick: